High School Solo & Ensemble Festival

 Sight Reading for Soloists

-- Soloists may chose the level of sight reading to be performed.
-MYAF candidates must sight read at the Intermediate or Advanced Levels.
+• Soloists may choose the level of sight reading to be performed.
+All-State candidates must sight read at the Intermediate or Advanced Levels.

 Sight Reading for Ensembles